xipki/xipki/README.md

      preload bin/karaf
      ```

-   * Setup CA (choose p11 if the key is saved in PKCS#11 device, p12 in PKCS#12 device.
+   * Setup CA (choose p11 if the key is saved in PKCS#11 device, p12 in PKCS#12 device)
       * In case of using new keys and certificates, in CLI:
         `source xipki/ca-setup/cacert-none/setup-*-*.script`
          where * is place holder.